Important UPS System Design Considerations

 Be ready to prioritise your needs to ensure the UPS power system that you choose can fit within your budget.
 You may need to make trade-off decisions to ensure you can get the right package, as opposed to your dream one.

-- Find out if there’s an adequate electrical supply near the UPS.
-Compare UPS fuse ratings, breaker types and whether any electrical work may need to happen before you install the UPS.
+Determine if there’s a suitable electrical supply closeby to the UPS.
+Compare UPS fuse ratings, breaker types and whether any electrical work will be needed before you install the UPS.

-- If you’re installing a smaller, newer UPS system behind an existing one, it is important to consider the total power of the smaller UPS as well as the other loads that will be powered by the larger UPS.
-A good example is this, is if you’re plugging a 1500 VA UPS into a 10,000 VA UPS you’ll need to consider the load of the smaller UPS rather than just considering the load that is plugged into it.
-Also, the larger UPS must be at least five times larger than the smaller UPS.
+If you’re installing a smaller, newer UPS system behind an existing one, it is important to consider the total power of the smaller UPS as well as the other loads that will be powered by the larger UPS.
+A good example is this, is if you’re plugging a 1500 VA UPS into a 10,000 VA UPS you’ll also need to consider the load of the smaller UPS rather than just considering the load that is plugged into it.
+What’s more, the larger UPS must be at least five times bigger than the smaller UPS.
 This is done to avoid overheating and to prevent it from affecting building power.

 Automatic transfer switches can be used in several different ways to help you monitor and manage your connected equipment.
 You can enjoy seamless switching between non-phase synchronized AC power sources if the worst happens and there is a power failure.
 These are often used to provide power redundancy to equipment with just a single power supply.
 These eATS models will transfer power between sources with no interruption if the primary source fails or required maintenance.
 See a diagram of the different feeds below.